Our impact and monitoring and evaluation strategy.

 - Coverage: We shoot for maximum sampling coverage across all of our operational units so that we can learn about each one.
 It would be possible to only do several hundred harvest surveys as an organization and still generate quality impact data.
 But we are interested in results for each country, and each region within each country.
 We apply rigorous methods across as much coverage area as possible, which entails sampling thousands of farmers.

 - Plus rigor: We also occasionally conduct more rigorous and expensive evaluations of small areas, in order to fine-tune and to verify the accuracy of our wider-coverage methods.
-These evaluations are covered in the Randomized Trials section.

 2) Learn – learning so we can improve each individual programming unit